AI Travel Bot Picks WORST Backpacker Hostel

 Alun:

-week.
+[22:47] Thank you so much for sending you a story.
+Lucas, a change of pace from Will's story last week.
 That's actually my friend of mine, Lucas.
-I live with him very, very briefly when I was first in New
+I live with him very, very briefly when I was first in New Zealand.

 Adam: